 It starts with an idea—and often times it stops there.
 How many times have you heard someone talk about a great idea for a product or business, a startup?
 Turning that great idea into a business takes determination, passion, creativity and endurance—among other things.
 In fact, the entrepreneur’s path is the road less traveled with twists and turns; pivots and pirouettes; and stops and starts.
 Starting a business is riddled with risks and rewards—and it’s not for the faint of heart.

 At the core, entrepreneurs have one thing in common.
 We're problem solvers, who can create a vision and take action to make it happen.
 To celebrate Start Your Small Business month, consider these 10 important pieces of advice as you launch or grow your startup and begin putting people on your payroll:

-Schedule time daily without interruption.
+- Schedule time daily without interruption.
 Make sure to create your own schedule rather than allowing others to drive it.
 Entrepreneurs need time without distraction to think and work without interruptions.
-This time is about continuously focusing on the business and priorities.
+This time is about continuously focusing on business and priorities.